 There are very few overnight successes.

-I launched my online marketing agency in 2010, but I didn’t start a real online product until a couple of years ago (Millennial Money Course).
+I launched my own online marketing agency in 2010, but I didn’t launch a real online product until a couple of years ago (Millennial Money Course).

 I had a phenomenal 5-figure launch the first few days (and we launched on a holiday weekend because we wanted to control the sign-ups).

 Putting together the course was an insane amount of work, but the best thing about creating a digital product is that you create it only once.
 Then you can keep selling it.